top of page

 With a background in sociology and women & gender studies, I understand how our identities, relationships, and environments shape our experiences.
 This perspective allows me to approach therapy with both a broad social lens but also have a deep focus on you as an individual, helping you navigate personal challenges while considering the bigger picture.

-As an intern, I bring fresh perspectives and a deep commitment to helping people navigate challenges like anxiety, body and self-image, life transitions, and those “what am I even doing?” moments.
+I bring fresh perspectives and a deep commitment to helping people navigate challenges like anxiety, body and self-image, life transitions, and those “what am I even doing?” moments.
 My approach blends evidence-based strategies like Cognitive Behavioral Therapy or Acceptance and Commitment Therapy with a person-centered, down-to-earth, relatable style, because therapy shouldn’t feel like a lecture, it should feel like an informative, collaborative conversation.
 But I may sprinkle in some psychoeducation and homework (no grades, though!).

 If you're ready to quiet the anxiety goblin, build boundaries, tackle stress, gain insight, and have a support system along the way, reach out!
 We can work together to turn challenges into opportunities for growth.